 The Online Education Industry is set to further grow in China due to increased internet penetration, connectivity rates, engagement with international education, and strong demand for English learning.

-We are a digital marketing agency specialized in the Chinese market.
+We are a digital marketing agency specializing in the Chinese market.
 For more information or advice, please contact us.